The Do’s & Don’ts When Embedding Analytics Into Your Applications

 Just because people are used to seeing data in a certain way doesn’t mean it is the most effective way to convey your data insights.
 A well-designed high-impact dashboard helps users absorb information easier, better, and way faster.

 Fortunately, embedded analytics platforms that leverage self-service capabilities make it easy for anyone to build their own dashboards and reports.
-Moreover, they come with a variety of chart types to choose from so you can choose the one that will help you to best get your message and data story across.
-And on top of that, modern embedded analytics platforms make it easy to create interactions to allow users to slice and dice data to gain deeper insights into the questions they are looking to answer through dynamic filtering, dashboard linking, drill-down, and more.
+Moreover, they come with a variety of chart types to choose from, so you can choose the one that will help you to best get your message and data story across.
+And on top of that, modern embedded analytics platforms make it easy to create interactions, allowing users to slice and dice data to gain deeper insights into the questions they want to answer through dynamic filtering, dashboard linking, drill-down, and more.

 Introducing Reveal Embedded Analytics

-Reveal is an end-to-end embedded analytics platform, working simultaneously with its robust feature set of data integration and data visualization capabilities, as well as utilizing machine learning models from Azure ML and Google BigQuery.
-Reveal’s engine leverages augmented analytics to proactively provide your company with a real-time, contextual view of your data, uncovering valuable insights and guiding the decision-making process.
+Reveal is an end-to-end embedded analytics platform, working simultaneously with its robust feature set of data integration and visualization capabilities and utilizing machine learning models from Azure ML and Google BigQuery.
+Reveal’s engine leverages augmented analytics to proactively provide your company with a real-time, contextual view of your data, uncovering valuable insights and guiding decision-making.

 With the power of data, you, your employees, customers, partners, or suppliers will no longer need to waste time trying to analyze spreadsheets with rows of numbers but instead have more time to focus on the insights gathered and make more intelligent business decisions based on facts.
-By having access to real-time data, you can act at the right moment and never miss an opportunity.
+You can act at the right moment and never miss an opportunity by having access to real-time data.